-Over a 14 year span you can see the decrease in uninsurance rates, most notably the drop from 2013 to 2015 as the Affordable Care Act went into place.
-Data indicates Keith County and Nebraska having a comparable uninsurance rate than that of the United States.
+Over a 14-year span, you can see the decrease in uninsurance rates, most notably the drop from 2013 to 2015 when the Affordable Care Act went into place.
+Data indicates Platte County has a higher rate of uninsurance than that of Wyoming and the United States.
 Health insurance is recognized as a contributing factor to health outcomes, contributing to the affordability of health services and the utilization of primary care/preventative health care services (KFF, 2013).